 Sydney's spectacular harbour and opera house are just the start of what awaits at this stunning destination.
 With unique event spaces and a wealth of experiences Sydney can offer any number of exciting options.
 This three-day program includes surfing lessons, seaplane rides and guided tours to its iconic sights.

 Discover Sydney Opera House, one of the greatest architectural works of the 20th century, which offers a range of tours in a variety of languages.
 Embark on a behind-the-scenes tour that takes your team inside the building’s famous ‘sails’ and ends with a surprise opera performance and breakfast in The Green Room.
 Over breakfast, listen to an inspiring talk by My Adventure Group’s James Castrission, an Aussie adventurer who’s trekked to the South Pole and kayaked across the Tasman Sea.
-Afterwards, visit Darling Harbour to meet a koala at WILD LIFE Sydney Zoo and pose for a photo before enjoying lunch on the Koala Rooftop.
+Afterwards, visit Darling Harbour to get up close with a koala at WILD LIFE Sydney Zoo before enjoying lunch on the Koala Rooftop.

 Sydney Harbour boasts 15 beaches and with another 23 to the north and 17 to the south offering hundreds of waterfront event spaces within a 30-kilometre (19 mile) radius of the city.
 To explore some of these world-famous waterways, charter a yacht with EastSail and cruise to a secluded harbour beach for an afternoon of swimming .
 Or for something more challenging, host a team-building exercise – such as a treasure hunt or sailing regatta – on board a fleet of yachts.
 EastSail can arrange activities for groups of six to 2,000 people.
 Throughout the afternoon, treat your team to platters of fruit or seafood, paired with soft drinks, beer and wine.